 Chad - Introduction

+In the UN Human Development Index for 2015, Chad comes very close to the bottom, occupying the 185th place out of 188.
 Chad is one of Africa’s largest countries, with a land area of 1.3 million square kilometers that encompasses three agro-climatic zones.
 Chad is a landlocked country bordering Libya to the north, Sudan to the east, Central African Republic (CAR) to the south, and Cameroon, Niger, and Nigeria on the west.
 The nearest port, Douala, Cameroon, is 1,700 km from the capital, N’Djamena.
 Chad is one of six countries that comprise the Central African Economic and Monetary Community (CEMAC), a common market.
 Chad’s human development is low according to the Human Development Index (HDI), and poverty continues to afflict a large proportion of the population.

 Factionalism, inter- and intraethnic strife, has become a keynote of Chad's recent history and has unquestionably impeded nation building, resulting in levels of violence ranging from clan feuds to full-scale civil war.